Week 1

 Project 1, Phase 1: Design Proposal

 Project 1 Brief: Design and build a website that presents multiple texts in a non-linear reading experience.
 Identify meaningful cross-linking relationships within the content and develop visual strategies to represent these connections.
-For Phase 1: Prepare a presentation exploring two different collections of texts you're interested in developing.
-For each concept, include your vision for typography, layout, and overall visual identity, as well as at least 10 example websites with specific aspects you'd like to take inspiration from, collected using are.na (https://www.are.na).
-Present your ideas as a slideshow for class critique.
+For Phase 1: Collect and organize your texts in an Are.na channel (https://www.are.na).
+Prepare a design proposal presentation exploring two different directions you're interested in developing—pitch these to the class so we can help you decide which direction to pursue.
+For each concept, include your vision for typography, layout, and overall visual identity, as well as at least 10 example websites with specific aspects you'd like to take inspiration from, also collected using Are.na.
+Post both your presentation and your Are.na channel link to the class Discord.

 Due: Tue, Jan 27